This story is a revised version of Not Always Easy, the original of which

-"Paul, are you OK?"
-Mike asked, sounding worried, "I didn't say anything wrong did I?
+"Paul, are you okay?" he asked, sounding worried, "I didn't say anything wrong did I?
 I didn't tell her anything, honest!"

 He was obviously concerned and seemed unhappy, so I knew I had to say something to make him feel better.
 I pulled myself together and took a deep breath.

 "No, you didn't do or say anything wrong.
 You were in a difficult position and you did the best you could...
 I couldn't have handled it any better," I said truthfully, "And I'd trust you with my life, so of course I know you wouldn't give away any of my secrets."